USAir Flight 427

 USAir Flight 427 was a scheduled flight from Chicago's O'Hare International Airport to Palm Beach International Airport, Florida, with a stopover at Pittsburgh International Airport.
-On Thursday, September 8, 1994, the Boeing 737-3B7 flying this route crashed in Hopewell Township, Pennsylvania while approaching Runway 28R at Pittsburgh, which was USAir's largest hub at the time.
+On Thursday, September 8, 1994, the Boeing 737-300 flying this route crashed in Hopewell Township, Beaver County, Pennsylvania while approaching Runway 28R at Pittsburgh, which was USAir's largest hub at the time.

 This accident was the second longest air crash investigation in history.
 The investigation into USAir 427 helped to also solve the crash of United Airlines Flight 585.
 The National Transportation Safety Board (NTSB) determined that the probable cause was that the aircraft's rudder malfunctioned and went hard over in a direction opposite to that commanded by the pilots, causing the plane to enter an aerodynamic stall from which Captain Peter Germano and First Officer Charles B. Emmet III were unable to recover.
-All 132 people on board were killed, making the accident the deadliest air disaster in Pennsylvania's history.
+All 132 people on board died, making the accident the deadliest air disaster in Pennsylvania's history.
 The reports indicated that hot hydraulic fluid entering the rudder's dual servo valve froze, causing the rudder to work in the opposite direction.